Wendy Bacon: Journalism

+Activism

-Alongside her distinguished career as a journalist and academic, she has continued an interest in anarchism, feminism and political activism.
+Alongside her distinguished career as a journalist and academic, Bacon remains interested in anarchism, feminism and political activism.
+She continues to be actively involved in movements for social justice, peace, and environmental issues.

 In 2016 Bacon was arrested at a protest to stop the construction of the WestConnex motorway.

+In 2025, she was arrested at a Rising Tide protest against coal exports.

 Oral history

 An oral history interview with Bacon, recorded in 1999, is available at the National Library of Australia.